Thursday, January 31, 2002

 As previously reported in this space, the British Columbia regime of Premier Gordon Campbell has ripped up contract law and labour relations agreements, and has decided that education and health services should be run on a for-profit basis.
 Yesterday, more than 11,000 of the most affected workers gathered to express their anger and outrage at the actions of the government.

-they were told.
+"No government in Canada has ever taken such abusive actions against its own citizens as the B.C. government has over the last weekend,"they were told.
 Other words were hotter and louder, with Campbell being called a "thief," a "liar," a "hypocrite", and a "jack-booted thug."
 It is hard to disagree with the words when the facts shout so loudly in their favour.

 Source: CBC